Price: £95 PLUS VAT

 Format: DOWNLOADABLE PDF

-This conference will be an opportunity to discuss the implementation of the new early years curriculum as part of the new Curriculum for Wales.
+This conference was an opportunity to discuss the implementation of the new early years curriculum as part of the new Curriculum for Wales.

 Due to be rolled out this September, the new framework is set to give educators more freedom to design their own curricula - with broad guidance that emphasises thematic learning with the introduction of six Areas of Learning and Experience, as well as learner-centred education, and children’s health and wellbeing.

-There will also be discussion on the introduction into the curriculum of mandatory Religion, Values and Ethics study, looking at best practice in the implementation and how teachers can be supported in teaching.
+There was also discussion on the introduction into the curriculum of mandatory Religion, Values and Ethics study, looking at best practice in the implementation and how teachers can be supported in teaching.

 - assessment - squaring the curriculum’s focus on child-centred learning with assessment and evaluation of learner progress